MicrosoftDocs/Viva/Viva/goals/explorer.md

 # Explorer

 Explorer can generate preset views and create custom views.
-Use Explorer to filter out objectives and key results (OKRs) and projects of interest.
+Use Explorer to filter out objectives and key results (OKRs) and initiatives of interest.
 Save commonly viewed filters to quickly access them again in the future.

 ## Default views in Explorer

-The Explorer default views provide a strategic glimpse into your organization's OKRs and projects and their progress.
+The Explorer default views provide a strategic glimpse into your organization's OKRs and initiatives and their progress.
 You can choose from one of these handy preset views:

 | View  | What it shows |
 |---------|---------|